AirAlert-WR/IoT_controller/src/mqttTasks/sensorDevices/README.md

 - the environmental **temperature**
 - the **relative humidity**

-TODO

 The device operates using TODO

-All raw data is transferred by the Raspberry Pi's ONLY **I2C input** located at the gpio pins.
+All raw data is (currently) transferred by the Raspberry Pi's ONLY **I2C input** located at the gpio pins.
 The sensor itself is **calibrated from factory**.

 > **Attention**: the implementation of an **I2C multiplexer** for connecting multiple sensors to the Raspberry Pi